French broad » When Should a Tree Be Removed?

 The weakened state of beetle-infested trees can result in increased likelihood of falling, particularly during severe weather events.

-It's critical for those managing trees to identify such infestations and consult an tree expert for advice on treatment or to determine if tree removal is the safest course of action to prevent further damage.
+It's critical for those managing trees to identify such infestations and consult an tree expert for advice on treatment or to determine when should a tree be removed to prevent further damage.

 Fungal Diseases Impacting Tree Health